Skip to content

 """

-Argument types are inferred from type annotations on the function, arguments without a type decorator are considered as Any.
+Parameter types are inferred from type annotations on the function, or as Any if not annotated.
 All types listed in types can be validated, including Pydantic models and custom types.
-As with the rest of Pydantic, types can be coerced by the decorator before they're passed to the actual function:
+As with the rest of Pydantic, types are by default coerced by the decorator before they're passed to the actual function:

 @validate_call

-• max has no type annotation, so will be considered as Any by the decorator.
+1. Because include_equal has no type annotation, it will be inferred as Any.

-Type coercion like this can be extremely helpful, but also confusing or not desired.
-See Coercion and strictness for a discussion of @validate_call's limitations in this regard.
+Type coercion like this can be extremely helpful, but also confusing or not desired (see model data conversion).
+Strict mode can be enabled by using a custom configuration.

 Function signatures

-• Positional or keyword arguments with or without defaults.
+• Positional or keyword parameters with or without defaults.

-• Variable positional arguments defined via * (often *args).
+• Variable positional parameters defined via * (often *args).

-• Variable keyword arguments defined via ** (often **kwargs).
+• Variable keyword parameters defined via ** (often **kwargs).

 from pydantic import validate_call